 Meanwhile, there are a number of other sites you can check for updates:

-- GOV.UK - Producing and labelling food if there's no deal
+- GOV.UK - Food and drink labelling changes if there's a no-deal Brexit Brexit

-- GOV.UK - Producing and processing organic food if there's no deal
+- GOV.UK - Trading and labelling organic food after Brexit

 - GOV.UK - Protecting geographical food and drink names if there's no deal

 - Food Standards Agency - Prepare your business for the UK leaving the EU

 - GOV.UK - Exporting and importing fish if there's no deal

 - GOV.UK - Register for simplified import procedures if there's no deal

 - Seafish - Brexit guide for the seafood industry

 The content on this site is correct as of today's date and is based on the information available at this time.
 Regular updates will be made as the Brexit process develops.
 In the event of a 'no deal', additional advice and information will be given on this site.
 Please continue to check back for updates.